HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexContainer_Properties.md

 //widget.info.a will have old value as hello.
 {% endhighlight %}

-Example
+### Example

-{% highlight voltMx %}//Sample code to set info property for a FlexContainer widget.
+{% highlight VoltMx %}//Sample code to set info property for a FlexContainer widget.

 frmFlexContainer.myFlexContainer.info = {
     key: "FlexContainerName"